thingsboard/thingsboard.github.io/docs/user-guide/device-credentials.md

 Device credentials need to be provisioned to corresponding device entity on the server.
 There are multiple ways to do this:

- - **Automatically**, using Thingsboard [REST API](/docs/reference/rest-api/).
+ - **Automatically**, using ThingsBoard [REST API](/docs/reference/rest-api/).
 For example during manufacturing, QA or purchase order fulfilment.
- - **Manually**, using Thingsboard [Web UI](/docs/user-guide/ui/devices/#manage-device-credentials).
+ - **Manually**, using ThingsBoard [Web UI](/docs/user-guide/ui/devices/#manage-device-credentials).
 For example for development purposes, or by system administrator.